brevzin/cpp_proposals/2996_reflection/reflection.md

 The above example observes the effects of the failed substitution of `#1` by way of the completeness of `S`.
 Such tricks can be used to observe implementation details, like the order in which overloads are checked, that may be unportable (and which implementations might desire to change over time).

-Our proposed solution, specified in [expr.const]/23.2, is to make it ill-formed to produce an injected declaration _from_ a manifestly constant-evaluated expression within an instantiation to _outside of_ that instantiation, or visa versa.
+Our proposed solution, specified in [expr.const]/23.2, is to make it ill-formed to produce an injected declaration from a manifestly constant-evaluated expression _inside of_ an instantiation to _outside of_ that instantiation, or visa versa.
 Because that expression in the example above (`define_aggregate(^^S, {})`) is within the instantiation of the requires clause of `TCls<void>::sfn`, and the target scope of the injected declaration is outside of that same instantiaton, the example becomes ill-formed (diagnostic required).
 Note that this does not prevent writing `consteval` function templates that wrap `define_aggregate`:

 ```cpp
 template <std::meta::info R> consteval bool tfn() {